 Prices start at €40 for a two and a half hour group tour.

 CanyoningAlso known as canyoneering, this is another sport that’s experienced a boom in popularity.
 A close relative of the previously mentioned coasteering, it’s the art of navigating a canyon or gorge by any means necessary – trekking, jumping, sliding, abseiling and even swimming.
 It’s a remarkable way to witness the drama and beauty of some of the world’s most inaccessible spots, up close and personal.

 The UK has some great spots to try the sport, especially in Wales and Scotland, but we recommend the south of France for some of the world’s best canyoning locations, including Alpes-Maritimes and Alpes-de-Haute-Provence.
 The variety of canyons, the glorious scenery and crystal-clear waters are the major attractions here.
 At 25 km long and reaching a depth of 700m in places, the Gorges du Verdon in the Alpes-de-Haute-Provence offers hours of excitement to canyoning thrill-seekers of all skill-levels.

 Canyoning Verdon are experts in the area and provide qualified instructors and all the equipment you’ll need.

-Prices and durations vary, but start at €37 for a one and a half hour experience.
+Prices and duration vary but start at €37 for a one and a half hour experience.